honeycombio/beeline-nodejs/docs/API.md

 #### Trace context object

-To consume trace headers propagated from other services, incoming headers must be parsed into a honeycomb trace context object.
-The marshalTraceContext() functions below can be used to parse a trace header into this object.
-You may also write a custom parser hook and pass it to the `httpTraceParserHook` configuration setting.
+Trace context object contains information about a trace that can cross process boundaries.
+Typically, this information is parsed from an incoming trace context header, such as using the unmarshalTraceContext() functions below.
 A trace context object contains the following properties, which are the four optional parameters with [`startTrace()`](#starttrace) above:

 - `traceId`
 - `parentSpanId`
 - `dataset`
 - `customContext`

-`customContext` will include any custom fields propagated from other services, such as with `beeline.addTraceContext()`.
-In interop with other vendors, `customContext` will also contain any properties parsed from the header outside of the explicitly supported trace/span fields.

 #### The following APIs exist to ease the task of adding propagation to other transports.